CVS Pharmacy at Bally’s Casino in Las Vegas is a unique flagship store designed by Jacobs featuring a custom structural facade system by Zahner.

 In a city known for its flamboyant neon and kitsch architectural statements, this Las Vegas Boulevard stands on its own, while making a marked departure from the local architecture.

 The design for this project may have some of the most uniquely powerful branding and signage that the city has yet to see (and this is Las Vegas).
-The CVS Pharmacy at Bally's Casino has a signage system whose reflective letters provide an eye-catching animated effect for cars and passersby.
-This innovative signage system is the result of weeks of design charettes, and several months of engineering, fabrication, and installation.
+The CVS Pharmacy at Bally’s Casino has a signage system whose reflective letters provide an eye-catching animated effect for cars and passersby.
+This innovative signage system is the result of weeks of design charettes, and several months of engineering and fabrication.

 What makes the signage system intriguing is its clever illusion, a result of the design’s collaborative process.
 Jacobs, the architects behind the project, brought Zahner in as a design assist contract to develop a branded sign system.
 Using a combination of LED backlighting, selective polishing, and algorithmic perforations, the team developed a unique concept and produced a mockup.

 The mockup was produced in Kansas City, and was shown and inspected by the project team.
 The team used the mockup to identify any issues with the fabrication, and then began manufacturing the piece for delivery in Las Vegas.